bekk/bekk-christmas/post/react/🎶on-the-third-day-of-christmas-a-developer-sent-to-me-3-react-security-tips.md

 So far React seems quite safe in regards to XSS vulnerabilities, which it is.
 But what happens when you find yourself outside the scope of React auto-escaping?

-## DangerouslySetInnerHtml
+## \#1 Data passed to dangerouslySetInnerHtml must be sanitized

 According to Reacts own documentation `dangerouslySetInnerHtml` is Reacts replacement for `innerHtml`.
-One use case for this function is if a response from an external source is formatted with HTML and you want to render it as originally intended.
+One use case for this function is if a response from an external source is formatted with embedded HTML styling and you want to render it as originally intended.

 ```jsx
 export default () => {